keeganmjgreen/3D-Printed-Sensors-Development-Platform/Overview.md

 # About This Manual #

 This manual describes every aspect of the Pithon platform including how to customize, print, calibrate and use Pithon sensors.
 The manual starts with an overview of Pithon sensors.
-Next, the process of 3D printing sensors will be described, emphasising strategies for improving reliability and consistency of printed sensors.
-Tools and resources for customizing sensors to your unique applciation will then be presented.
+Next, the process of 3D printing sensors will be described, emphasizing strategies for improving reliability and consistency of printed sensors.
+Tools and resources for customizing sensors to your unique application will then be presented.
 Finally, calibration methods are provided to ensure that printed sensors are delivering reliable results.

 # Overview #